-- Former experienced GLA enforcement and police officers; - Industry peers who help build awareness and share best practice and assist other organisations to adopt good practices to mitigate the risk in the UK as a whole; - ABP maintain an open dialogue with the GLAA and engage directly with the office of the Anti-Slavery Commissioner; - ABP are members of the Food Network for Ethical Trade (FNET) which is a supplier-led initiative formed in 2016 from a desire to share the UK's ethical trade aspirations with global food supply chains, using the collective leverage of suppliers and retailers.
-As members of FNET, ABP collaborates with over 25 fellow members and 7 major retailers on its mission to improve human rights in global supply chains through a common approach to managing ethical change. - ABP participate in various Human Rights Working Groups and undergo regular training with organisations such as the ETI, - ABP attend, participate and regularly present at Customer Supplier Exchange Networks; - ABP partner with Labour Providers enrolled on our preferred supplier list to ensure they have processes and systems aligned with our own.
+- Former experienced GLAA enforcement and police officers; - Industry peers who help build awareness and share best practice and assist other organisations to adopt good practices to mitigate the risk in the UK as a whole; - ABP maintain an open dialogue with the GLAA and engage directly with the office of the Anti-Slavery Commissioner; - ABP participate in various Human Rights Working Groups and undergo regular training with organisations such as the ETI, ALP, CIPD and Sedex; - ABP attend, participate and regularly present at Customer Supplier Exchange Networks; - ABP partner with Labour Providers enrolled on our preferred supplier list to ensure they have processes and systems aligned with our own.

-7) Key Performance Measures
+7. Key Performance Measures